darkdrago74/comparatron-optimised/README.md

 - Runs comprehensive functionality tests (replaces comparatron_test.sh functionality)
 - Can automatically uninstall and reinstall if issues are detected
 - Cleans up partial installations if installation fails
+- Automatically recovers from package installation issues (such as PIL/Pillow installation failures)

 ## Operating System Support